Mletter1/project1-DNA-Decision-Tree/assign1/hw1/README.txt

   validation.txt

 Instruction:
   1. The main method for this application is main.py.
-If you want to run this application, just type command as follow:
+If you want to run_build_tree this application, just type command as follow:
 	$python main.py <training_file> <validation_file> <confidence>
 where training_file is the name of file to train the algorithm and validation_file is the name of file to validate the ID algorithm. confidence is the value used for chi-square testing.
 You can input your own value here, like 0.95, 0.99 or even 0.
-  2. After you run the application, it will print the accuracy for your validation samples.
+  2. After you run_build_tree the application, it will print the accuracy for your validation samples.

 Bugs: